GrahamCampbell/Laravel-Exceptions/README.md

 $ composer require graham-campbell/exceptions
 ```

 Once  installed, you need to register the `GrahamCampbell\Exceptions\ExceptionsServiceProvider` service provider in your `config/app.php`, or if you're using Laravel 5.5, this can be done via the automatic package discovery.

-You then MUST change your `App\Exceptions\Handler` class to extend `GrahamCampbell\Exceptions\ExceptionHandler`.
+You then MUST change your `App\Exceptions\Handler` to extend `GrahamCampbell\Exceptions\ExceptionHandler`.

 ## Whoops Support